Mary Anna Custis Lee: Early life and ancestry

+Marriage and later life

-Mary Custis was diminutive and vivacious.
-She had known her third cousin, Robert E. Lee from their childhood.
+Mary had known her third cousin Robert E. Lee since their childhood.
 Her mother and Robert Lee's mother were second cousins.
 Lee's father, "Light-Horse Harry" Lee, a hero of the American Revolutionary War, delivered the eulogy at George Washington's funeral.
-Among Mary Anna's other suitors was Sam Houston.
+She married Robert E. Lee in 1831 at her parents' home, Arlington House.
+At the time, Robert E. Lee was a lieutenant in the U.S. Army Engineers.
+Among Mary Lee's other suitors was Sam Houston.

+Lee was a well educated woman, having learned both Latin and Greek.
+She enjoyed discussing politics with her father, and later with her husband.
+She kept current with the new literature.

-Mary Anna Randolph Custis Lee inherited Arlington House from her father when he died in 1857.
+Lee inherited Arlington House from her father when he died in 1857.
 The estate had been the couple's home during her husband's military career.
 She was a gracious hostess and enjoyed frequent visitors.
 She was a painter, like her father, and painted many landscapes, some of which are still on view at the house.
 She loved roses and grew many varieties of trees and flowers in the gardens there.

+After her father's death, she edited and published his writings as Recollections and Private Memoirs of Washington, by his Adopted Son George Washington Parke Custis, with a Memoir of this Author by his Daughter in 1859.

 Deeply religious, Lee attended Episcopal services when there was one near the army post.
 From Arlington, Virginia, the Lees attended Christ Church in Alexandria, which she and Robert had both attended in childhood.

 Lee taught her female slaves to read and write and was an advocate of eventual emancipation.
-She did not free her slaves in her lifetime.
+However, she did not work to support abolition or racial equality and did not free any of her slaves before the abolition of slavery in 1865.

 She suffered from rheumatoid arthritis, which became increasingly debilitating with advancing age.
 By 1861, she was using a wheelchair.

 With the advent of the U.S. Civil War, Mary Custis Lee delayed evacuating Arlington House until May 15, 1861.
+She left many family heirlooms (including items owned by George Washington) in the hands of Selina Grey, her enslaved housekeeper.
 Early that month, Robert wrote to his wife saying: